jayantk/jklol/src/com/jayantkrish/jklol/experiments/geoquery/README.md

 # Geoquery Semantic Parsing Experiment

 This package contains code for an example experiment that learns a CCG lexicon and trains a CCG semantic parser on the Geoquery data set.

-Additional data and scripts for running
+Scripts, data, and additional resources for this experiment are in the `experiments/geoquery` directory.

 ## Running the Experiment

 From the root jklol directory, run:

-    ./experiments/geoquery/scripts/induce_lexicon_cv.sh
+    ./experiments/geoquery/scripts/run_singlefold_experiment.sh

-This script will induce a lexicon and train a parser on a single fold of Geoquery.
-It takes a few minutes to run and outputs logging information to `experiments/geoquery/output`.
+This script will learn a lexicon and train a parser on a single fold of Geoquery.
+It takes a few minutes to run and outputs trained models, results and logging information to `experiments/geoquery/output/`.
+You can watch training progress by running:

+    less -S experiments/geoquery/output/log_fold0.txt

+Then type "F" to have less automatically update the file contents.
+When training finishes, the script will print training and test accuracy:

+    > Training Accuracy
+    > 0.946296
+    > Test Accuracy
+    > 0.816667

+(The accuracy computation requires <a href="https://stedolan.github.io/jq/">jq</a> to be installed.)
+Training also populates the `experiments/geoquery/output` folder with several files:

+* entity_lexicon.txt -- lexicon of entity names provided with Geoquery
+* lexicon.fold0.ccg.txt -- learned lexicon (on folds 1-9), including the entity names from above
+* log_fold0.txt -- training logfile
+* parser.fold0.ccg.ser -- serialized CCG parsing model
+* training_error.fold0.ccg.json -- the parser's predictions on the training examples (folds 1-9)
+* test_error.fold0.ccg.json -- the parser's predictions on the test examples (fold 0)

+At this point, you can inspect the model's predictions via the json files.
+You can also run the parser on new questions:

+    ./experiments/geoquery/scripts/parse.sh what is the biggest city in texas
+    > logical form: (argmax:<<e,t>,<<e,i>,e>> (lambda ($0) (and:<t*,t> (city:<c,t> $0) (loc:<lo,<lo,t>> $0 texas:s))) (lambda ($0) (size:<lo,i> $0)))

 ## Data